Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 ...I talked about patience.
 I have read Barron’s for fifty years.
 In fifty years I found one investment opportunity in Barron’s, out of which I made about $80 million with almost no risk.
 I took the $80 million and gave it to Li Lu, who turned it into $400 or $500 million.
 So, I have made $400 or $500 million from reading Barron’s for fifty years and finding one idea.
 Now, that doesn’t help you very much, does it?
 Well, I’m sorry, but that’s the way it really happened.

 The school of value investing tries to ingrain upon you which businesses are worthy to invest in (i.e. which ones have durable competitive advantages or economic moats) and how to tell what their intrinsic values are so you know what price to pay.
 The problem of getting lost in that approach is that sometimes it is easy to ignore how correlated individual companies stock prices are to each other in the short term and how dramatically that correlation increases in a crisis.
-The Cboe S&P 500 Implied Correlation Index moved from a little over 50 at the beginning of March to above 90 at its peak just a week ago.
+The CBOE S&P 500 Implied Correlation Index moved from a little over 50 at the beginning of March to above 90 at its peak just a week ago.
 Panic and margin calls produce indiscriminate selling in crisis moments.
-That means in addition to knowing which stocks you want to buy and what those stocks are roughly worth, one also has to have the patience and fortitude to build reserves of cash to have the ability to purchase when necessary.
+That means, in addition to knowing which stocks you want to buy and what those stocks are roughly worth, one also has to have the patience and fortitude to build reserves of cash to have the ability to purchase when necessary.

 My first investment came when I was still in high school.
 On the recommendation of a financial advisor, I invested my cumulative savings of about $500 in a technology mutual fund.
 That was in February of 2000.
 The subsequent carnage caused me to take investing seriously and learn to manage my own investments.
-When the financial crisis of 2008 took place I was quite lucky in that I had sold the majority of equity investments I had because I wanted to be prepared to buy a home within a couple of years.
+When the financial crisis of 2008 took place, I was quite lucky in that I had sold the majority of equity investments I had because I wanted to be prepared to buy a home within a couple of years.

 When the pandemic started punishing markets in late February, about 30% of my portfolio was in cash or short-term treasury ETFs.
 In retrospect, that was not enough, and with markets trading at all-time highs, I should have demonstrated more patience and have been better prepared than I was.
 To further complicate matters, I started putting cash to work too soon - after the S&P 500 Index was down by only about 15%.

 Somewhat compensating for not getting the extent of the current crisis correct and preparing for it as thoroughly as I should, I do believe that I was able to buy some very high-quality businesses, either through additions to current stakes or new positions, that can be owned for years to come.
-Those purchases have been comprised of Berkshire Hathaway (BRK.A) (BRK.B), Markel (MKL), Diageo (DEO), Exor (OTCPK:EXXRF), Graham Holdings Company (GHC), Alphabet (GOOG), Exxon Mobil (XOM), Marriott (MAR), General Dynamics (GD), and The Walt Disney Company (DIS).
+Those purchases have been comprised of Berkshire Hathaway, Markel (MKL), Diageo (DEO), Exor (OTCPK:EXXRF), Graham Holdings Company (GHC), Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL), Exxon Mobil (XOM), Marriott (MAR), General Dynamics (GD), and The Walt Disney Company (DIS).

 One of those companies, Berkshire Hathaway, has served as the mecca of value investing for many years.
 Just like investors renegotiate how they think about the stock market and investing during a crisis, many value investors also renegotiate how they value that company.
 One of the great games investors play, "What will Buffett buy next?", also seems to soar in popularity in times like these.